 Business meetings are complex and often involve people in multiple time zones across the globe…Meeting Planners usually work with a given and sometimes inflexible timeline.
 There is often a complex set of logistics to work with when scheduling important meetings.
 Allowing plenty of time for planning purposes will help ensure the best results and primary business objectives are met.

 Most executive calendars are booked with appointments, meetings, and travel for months in advance.
 Making changes to any meeting that involves several executives in different time zones can be a logistical nightmare.
 This is where planning the logistics of a business meeting becomes critical and we always strive to get it right the first time.

-Meeting Planners bring people and places together for a purpose — always with a common objective, goal or an important decision to be made.
+Meeting Planners bring people and places together for a purpose — always with a common objective, goal, or an important decision to be made.

-Onsite meetings are scheduled in a conference meeting room (sometimes offsite) based on availability and equipment required.
-Usually, presentation equipment is needed, and a zoom session or web-ex is scheduled.
-In most cases, catering is arranged based on specific meal preferences or dietary requirements determined prior to the meeting.
+Onsite meetings are usually scheduled in a conference meeting room (sometimes offsite) based on availability and equipment required.
+Presentation equipment is often needed, in addition to setting up a zoom session or web-ex.
+In most cases, catering is arranged based on specific meal preferences or dietary requirements determined well in advance.